KramerJeff/ReactWeather/README.md

 This project is still in development and should not be used.
+It was for a technical challenge as part of an interview and I thought it was an interesting idea to try and create.

 ## Available Scripts